Location of Adventure

 Approximately 29 Travelers

 A very important feature of this polar bear adventure is the limited group size.
 Nature and wildlife are always best experienced in smaller groups, and it is particularly important on this trip so that our guests have plenty of room on board our Polar Rover vehicles during tundra wildlife drives.
 We limit our group to approximately 29 travelers, and on tundra wildlife drives aboard the Polar Rovers, we generally accommodate 16 guests, leaving plenty of room for you to spread out, store your gear, and move about the Rover to get the best perspectives on the polar bears.

 Specialized 4x4 Land Rovers and Land Cruisers

 Our Private Leaders

-Travel to and from start and end point of the trip, premium alcoholic beverages on the Lodge, some gratuities, passport and visa fees, airport and departure taxes, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes (if any), optional travel protection and medical evacuation insurance.
+Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, airport and departure taxes (if any), optional travel protection and medical evacuation insurance.